 Mass Poetry in Boston, Massachusetts, will enlist students, teachers, and members of its community to create erasures, or blackout poetry, of political documents such as the U.S. Constitution and the Bill of Rights.
 Continuing in the rich, experimental tradition dating back to the 1960s, Mass Poetry will ask poets to create altered documents of the originals by blacking out text while exploring their newfound meaning.
 The erasure poems will be shared on its site and on social media, as well as in large-scale formats in public locales, such as libraries, city halls, and on buses and subway cars.
 In order to encourage dialogue and exchange among different regions of the country, Mass Poetry will also invite student poets to exchange their work on postcards with students from other Poetry Coalition groups across the country.

-The Poetry Center, San Francisco State University in California will present poet Brandon Shimoda and Berlin-based Japanese artist Aisuke Kondo for a reading and conversation about their work on the internment of Japanese-American citizens and Japanese nationals living on the West Coast of the U.S. in federally administered concentration camps, where both their grandfathers were among those imprisoned.
-Before the program, there will also be an informal gathering in the Ruth Asawa Garden of Remembrance, which is dedicated to the 19 San Francisco State University students who were imprisoned in the camps during World War II.
+The Poetry Center, San Francisco State University in California presented poet Brandon Shimoda and Berlin-based Japanese artist Aisuke Kondo for a reading and conversation about their work on the internment of Japanese-American citizens and Japanese nationals living on the West Coast of the U.S. in federally administered concentration camps, where both their grandfathers were among those imprisoned.
+The program was opened by an informal gathering in the Ruth Asawa Garden of Remembrance, which is dedicated to the nineteen San Francisco State University students who were imprisoned in the camps during World War II.

 The Poetry Project in New York City will offer several open workshops in March in partnership with local community college libraries, each inspired by a reading from The Poetry Project’s 50+ year archive, available for the first time since the completion of a digitization process in 2018.
 Readings by Gwendolyn Brooks, Jayne Cortez, Tim Dlugos, Maggie Estep, Audre Lorde, Nicanor Parra, and others will inspire facilitated writing exercises on the power of poetry to shape and effect change within democracy.
 Participants in the workshops will also have the opportunity to share their work in a culminating public reading.